Overview

 Sorting using Scheduler API

-You can also sort the Scheduler row manually using rows.sort() method.
-The row.sort() method accepts an object with the following structure:
+You can also sort the Scheduler row manually using the rows.sort() method.
+The rows.sort() method accepts an object with the following structure:

 {